-Almost eleven years after the disastrous expedition to the distant moon LV-223, the deep-space colonisation vessel Covenant, with more than 2,000 colonists in cryogenic hibernation, is on course for the remote planet Origae-6 with the intention to build a new world.
+In 2104, almost eleven years after the disastrous expedition to the distant moon, LV-223, in Prometheus (2012), the deep-space colonisation vessel, USCSS Covenant, is on course for the remote planet, Origae-6, with more than 2,000 colonists in cryogenic hibernation to build a new world.
 Instead, a rogue transmission entices the crew to a nearby habitable planet which resembles Earth.
-The unsuspecting crewmembers of the Covenant will have to cope with biological foes beyond human comprehension.
-Ultimately, what was intended as a peaceful exploratory mission, will soon turn into a desperate rescue operation in uncharted space.Written by
+As a result, the unsuspecting crewmembers of the Covenant will have to cope with biological foes beyond human comprehension.
+Now, what started as a peaceful exploratory mission, will soon turn into a desperate rescue operation in uncharted space.
+Is there an escape from the treacherous, mysterious planet?Written by

 The 20th Century Fox logo is in a shade of dark blue-gray.
 See more »

 65 of 122 people found this review helpful.

 Was this review helpful to you?